 I know 2 things about dogs: #1) If they look good, they feel good.
 Have you ever seen a dog prance around after grooming?! #2) Shiny coat = healthy dog.
 And guess what?
-Diet is very important for coat health.
+Dog food diet is very important for coat health.
 Here are the best dog foods for a shiny coat.

 Best Dog Food for Healthy (and Shiny) Coat